Not your average "Who makes the best AT?" thread. This is an above average one!

 Those are your best AT choices for traction on snow AND ICE.
 Several other top ranked ATs are rated excellent on snow, but only fair on ice (Cooper AT3, BFG AT, and Firestone AT for examples).

 Is mud traction important to you?
 My Cooper AT3 have taken me uphill in 4" deep mud in 2wd (open diffs) without spinning.
 I never intend to go mudding.
 I like trail riding, but in a rain forest trail riding usually involves some mudding.
 I usually do it in 2wd.
-Occassionally I need 4wd, but not often.
+Occasionally I need 4wd, but not often.
 I haven't even needed to air down the tires because they ride soft enough and have good traction at street pressure.

 Observations...
 I notice most highly rated ATs have 5 rows of tread blocks.
 Silent Armor is an exception with 6 rows of tread blocks.
 Kumho Road Venture AT KL78 is an exception with 4 rows of tread blocks.
 I suspect more rows of tread blocks might be more stable at high speeds, and might hydroplane less (more rows = more circumferential grooves.)

 Edited in Later: Later in this thread, respect for Hankook ATM rises, and Hercules AT2 and Mastercraft AXT (cousins of Cooper AT3) are introduced.
-The Hankook ATM and Hercules AT2 are exceptionally good on Winter roads.
+The Hankook ATM and Hercules AT2 are reputed to be exceptionally good on Winter roads.
 Also introduced later is Hercules Avalanche Xtreme LT, which is an excellent Winter tire that's rated for year round use.
 The Avalanche might also serve as an AT year round, which will be discussed.

 Edited in Later: Later in thread we look at specific sizes.
 Sometimes the best tire in a given size is NOT the best in another size.
-Choose your favorite tires and sizes, then compare their weights, heights, and other attributes in each size you are interested in.
+Choose your favorite tires and sizes, then compare their weights, heights, load rating, tread depth, and other attributes in each size you are interested in.
 You may find you prefer a certain tire best in one size, but prefer another tire best in another size.

 P.S. - you might notice the Duratrac wasn't mentioned in the AT rankings.
 That's because it wasn't included in the AT tests that made the rankings.
 Why?
 Probably because it's not really an AT.
 It is more aggressive than an AT.
 It is between AT and MT, IMO.